sstelfox/stelfox.net/content/notes/syslog_ng.md

 If you have [auditd][2] configured to send it's messages to syslog via it's dispatcher it is useful to filter those out into their own file so the audit reporting tools can still operate on them.
-The following example is intended to be used with the config documented on my [auditd][2] page as well as the listener defined in the secure log reception section in on this page.
+The following example is intended to be used with the configuration documented on my [auditd][2] page as well as the listener defined in the secure log reception section in on this page.

 Pay attention to the location of where these blocks are placed as they include